Submissions for the 2021 Wainwright Prize are now closed.

 The Wainwright Prize is awarded in association with the National Trust.

-There will be two separate and independent judging panels for both categories within the prize.
-Chairs and panel members to be revealed during May 2020.
+There will be two separate and independent judging panels for both categories within the prize to select the shortlists and winners.
+Chairs and panel members to be revealed during May 2021.

 Submissions are accepted from all publishers, small, independent or large and must be accompanied by a copy sent by post to:

-Each title successfully shortlisted attracts a levy to cover the promotional costs associated with the prize including; the project management, design, publicity, production & print of all the official POS material to all retailers, including The National Trust.
-The exact amount is still to be confirmed, but will be in line with last years shortlist levy.
+Each title successfully shortlisted attracts a levy to cover the promotional costs associated with the prize including; the project management, design, publicity, production and print of all the official POS material to all retailers, including; our partners; The National Trust.
+The exact amount is still to be confirmed, but will be similar to last years shortlist levy.
+Based on the increased share of exposure, there will also be a small winners levy in 2021.